-The candidate's Official File, excluding any disciplinary letters, will be made available to the members of the Faculty Review Committee and the Tenure and Promotion Committee.
-In addition to the Official File, the candidate and the Dean are responsible for other tenure documentation as specified in 20.10 and 20.11.
+The candidate's Official File, excluding any disciplinary letters, shall be made available to the members of the Faculty Review Committee and the Tenure and Promotion Committee.
+In addition to the Official File, the candidate and the Dean are responsible for other tenure documentation as specified in Article 20.10 and Article 20.11.